Louis Till: Criminal charges and death

 Italian witness John Masi testified about witnessing the home invasion and assault against all three women on the evening following the sailor's assault.
 He testified that Louis Till had fired the shot that killed Anna Zanchi and had told him personally, "Get in the house, or I'll blow your head off!"
 Both surviving rape victims also gave evidence, but stated that their assailants wore masks and they accordingly declined to identify them as the defendants.
 Pvt.
 Thomas did, however, identify Louis Till as having fired the shot that killed Anna Zanchi.

 Despite being informed of their right to do so, both soldiers elected not to give evidence in their own defense.
 As their defense counsel, Lt.
 Wynn objected to the introduction into evidence of Private McMurray's confession, alleging that it had been made involuntarily.
 The objection was overruled by Law Member Colonel Roger W. Whitman, who instructed the jury, however, that the confession could only be used as evidence against Private McMurray.

 Lt.
 Wynn also objected in vain to the fact that Pvt.
 Louis Till's involvement was only established by the uncorroborated testimony of an alleged accomplice.
 After this objection was also overruled by Col. Whitman, the United States military jury voted unanimously to convict both defendants and sentenced them to death by hanging.

 As was the usual practice within the United States Army during the Italian Campaign, both defendants were transferred to the United States Army Disciplinary Training Center near Aversa to await review of their trial and sentencing by the Judge Advocate General's Corps.

 On April 18, 1945, Col. Claudius O. Wolfe ruled that the trial record was sufficient to support a verdict of guilty.
 Regarding the two surviving victims inability to recognize their attackers, Col. Wolfe wrote, "The place, time, and circumstances were such as to exclude reasonable doubt as to their identity."

 In support of similarly confirming the verdict and sentences, the Judge Advocate General's Corps cited the relevant passage of A Manual for Courts-Martial, U.S. Army, "A conviction may be based on uncorroborated testimony of an accomplice, but such testimony is of doubtful integrity and is to be considered with great caution."

 Private Louis Till was hanged immediately following his co-defendant Private Fred A. McMurray at Aversa on July 2, 1945.
-Multiple photographs were taken to document before, during, and after both executions and are still in existence.
+Multiple photographs were taken to document before, during and after both executions and are still in existence.

-Before his execution, Till had been imprisoned alongside highly influential American free verse poet Ezra Pound, who was imprisoned for treason and collaboration with both the Nazis and Italian Fascists.
+Before his execution, Till had been imprisoned alongside the highly influential American free verse poet Ezra Pound, who was imprisoned for treason and collaboration with both the Nazis and Italian Fascists.
 Till is accordingly mentioned in lines 171–173 of Canto 74 of Pound's Pisan Cantos: